How to Clean Laminate Wood Flooring

 You should, however, immediately clean spills that might stain with a damp cloth, which will prevent having to use a harsh stain remover later.

-Other Tips on What NOT to Use to Clean Laminate Wood Flooring:
+What NOT to Use to Clean Laminate Wood Flooring:

 - Soap-based detergents